jhspetersson/git-task/README.md

 ### push

-Push task status to the remote source (e.g., GitHub)
+Push status of the selected tasks to the remote source (e.g., GitHub).
+You have to set up `GITHUB_TOKEN` environment variable.

     git task push 2 3 5

+### pull

+Grab issues from remote source (currently, only GitHub is supported).
+For private repositories you have to set up `GITHUB_TOKEN` environment variable.

+    git task pull
+    git task pull 2 3 5

 ### stats